dougc333/js-ts-monorepos/README.md

 1) copy fixed_node_modules to node_modules
 the modifications to xxx.d.ts files are different than what is in the video

+COURSE_FILES are missing 01-03 sections.
+Go to the original repo to get them.
+These containe the types and utils directories

 ### Tools